Tiling Cost Breakdown

 FAQs

-Q: What thickness plywood for tiling over floorboards?
+Q: What thickness of plywood is needed for tiling over floorboards?

 Q: Where to start tiling?